hisaac/sticky-construction.com/README.md

 # sticky.construction

-[sticky.construction](http://sticky.construction) is the homepage of Sticky Construction, Inc., a commercial caulking company from Grand Forks, ND.
+[sticky-construction.com](http://sticky-construction.com) is the homepage of Sticky Construction, Inc., a commercial caulking company from Thompson, ND.